stratdev3/SimpleW/readme.md

 ### Basic Static Example

-To serve statics files with a very few lines of code :
+To serve statics files with very few lines of code :

 ```csharp
 using System;